amsterdamNLP/amsterdamNLP.github.io/_posts/2023-3-23-morningwithchatgpt.md

 Everyone is talking about ChatGPT, and many predict that it and similar 'large language models' will have a major impact on education, learning, science and publishing.
 The [ILLC](http://www.illc.uva.nl) -- home to Amsterdam's largest research group studying language models -- invites lecturers, students and collaborators to an afternoon on **ChatGPT & the university**.

 How does it work?
 What can it do, and what can it not do?
 What are some of the ethical and legal dilemma's when using this technology?
-We'll have some short talks and demonstrations, and plenty of time to answer your questions.With: Prof Raquel Fernández (*dialogue systems*), Prof Robert van Rooij (*semantics*), Dr Jelle Zuidema (*explainable AI*), Dr Jelke Bloem (*digital humanities*), Dr. Sandro Pezelle (*responsible AI*), Ece Takmaz (*vision-language models*), Mario Guilianelli (*language generation*), and others.
+We'll have some short talks and demonstrations, and plenty of time to answer your questions.With: Prof Raquel Fernández (*dialogue systems*),  Dr Jelle Zuidema (*explainable AI*), Dr Jelke Bloem (*digital humanities*), Dr. Sandro Pezelle (*responsible AI*), Dr Marjolein Lanzing (*philosophy*) and others.

 Sign up [here](https://forms.office.com/Pages/ResponsePage.aspx?id=zcrxoIxhA0S5RXb7PWh05ezVLS-twDBMsISMWB06OgRUQlJQVUc2SURQWjdFUldKWlY1QTA5TU4zMS4u)